 SLEEP HYGIENE

 Complaints regarding sleep include difficulty falling and staying asleep.
 Sleeping less than seven hours per night has been associated with increased mortality, as well as cardiovascular disease, obesity, mood disorders, and diabetes.
-Sleep difficulties are more common in postmenopausal women than in premenopausal women and more common in women than in men.
-Women on MHT show a marked improvement in sleep quality.
+Sleep difficulties are more common in postmenopausal women than in premenopausal women, with those undergoing surgical menopause experiencing even poorer sleep quality.
+Women on menopausal hormone therapy (MHT) show a marked improvement in sleep quality.
 Some antidepressants have also been shown to cause drowsiness, which may assist with sleep.

 strategies to improve sleep